-Non-attachment and letting go are foundational practices found across contemplative traditions, particularly Buddhism, that teach us to release our grip on thoughts, emotions, outcomes, and identities that cause suffering.
+Non-attachment and letting go are foundational practices found across contemplative traditions — particularly Buddhism, Stoicism, and Yoga — that teach us to release our grip on thoughts, emotions, outcomes, and identities that cause suffering.
 These practices are not about detachment from life itself or becoming cold and indifferent, but rather about developing equanimity — a warm-hearted, balanced engagement with experience that doesn't cling to pleasure or resist pain.
 In an age dominated by consumerism, perfectionism, and anxiety about the future, these ancient wisdom practices offer practical tools for reducing emotional reactivity, fostering resilience, and finding peace amid constant change.
-The key insight is this: suffering doesn't come from what happens, but from our attachment to how we want things to be.
+The key insight shared across all traditions: suffering doesn't come from what happens, but from our attachment to how we want things to be.

 What This Cheat Sheet Covers